Why Did Jesus Have to Die on the Cross?

 For Moses, the Buddha and Muhammad died at a ripe old age – after a lifetime of teaching and having won vast popular acclaim – the future of their respective religions was guaranteed.

 But you cannot explain Christianity that way, can you?

-For Jesus died at the age of 33 with a teaching ministry of, at the very most, 3 years.
+For Jesus died at the age of 33 with a teaching ministry of, at the very most, three years.
 He had been outcast by society, betrayed and denied by his own supporters, mocked by his enemies and, at the very end, forsaken by all except his mum and a few of her friends.

 He suffered one of the most brutal forms of execution ever devised by the imagination of men.

-The founder of Christianity did NOT die at a ripe old age – after years of public teaching and acclaim.
-He did NOT have the future of his movement guaranteed – NO. The founder of Christianity died prematurely, tragically.
+The founder of Christianity did not die at a ripe old age – after years of public teaching and acclaim.
+He did not have the future of his movement guaranteed – No. The founder of Christianity died prematurely, tragically.
 A lonely figure on a cross.
 And yet more people follow him today than anyone else – alive or dead.